 - Three letters of recommendation from physicians in the candidate's school or elective rotation who are familiar with your recent work.
 One of the three letters should be from a physiatrist who worked with the candidate on a Physical Medicine and Rehabilitation rotation.
 (Applicants are unlikely to be granted an interview if they have not completed at least one PM&R rotation.)

 A completed application file consists of the documentation described in the requirements for entry.
-When all materials have been received, the applications are evaluated by the residency program directors to determine which candidates will be interviewed.
+When all materials have been received, the applications are evaluated by the Residency Selection Committee to determine which candidates will be interviewed.
 Applicant interviews are by invitation only.
 The personal interviews with the faculty, residents, and fellows are an integral part of the application process.
-Interviews take place on Friday afternoons or Saturday mornings in December.
-The department participates in the National Resident Matching Program process for four PGY-2 positions each year.
+The department participates in the National Resident Matching Program process for five (5) PGY-2 positions each year.

 The American Board of Pediatrics and American Board of Physical Medicine and Rehabilitation offer a special program whereby physicians interested in specialty certifications in both Pediatrics and PM&R can qualify for admission to the certification examinations of both boards.